Ttttt47/UKBioCoin/README.md

 **PS**: Additionally, you can also set the following parameter to estimate the sample size instead of using `--use-missing-rate-estimate`.

 - `--overall-non-missing-rate`: The overall non-missing rate of the data.
-If `--use-missing-rate-estimate` is set to false, the sample size will be set to the value of `--totalsize` times value of parameter `--overall-non-missing-rate` (default is 0.9).
+If `--use-missing-rate-estimate` isn't specified, the sample size will be set to the value of `--totalsize` times value of parameter `--overall-non-missing-rate` (default is 0.9).

 ## Output format
 The regression results file is typically a tabular format that presents the estimated coefficients and their associated statistical information for every SNPs, the ordering of the results are the same with the input NSS files.